Does Medicare Cover Eye Exams and Glasses?

 How do Medigap plans cover vision care?

 Medigap plans pay your remaining balance (the 20%) in full, with just a few exceptions.
 Plan K pays only 50% of your cost, and Plan L pays 75%.
-Plan N pays the 20% and then charges you a copay.
+Plan N pays the 20%, but it may then charge you a copay for the office visit.

 Medigap plan